 With the completion of the Erie Canal in 1826, the development of commercial navigation on the Great Lakes increased rapidly.
 The Manitou Passage was the most important route for schooners and steamers traveling the 300 mile length of Lake Michigan.
 South Manitou Island provided a wood fueling stop for steamers.
 The island had the only deep natural harbor between the Manitou Passage and Chicago, 220 miles to the south, providing a safe and well protected haven from storms.

 In 1858, the U.S. Lighthouse Establishment recognized the need for greater safety and replaced this house with a two-story brick residence with a 35 foot tower on top.
 The tower housed a Fourth Order Fresnel lens.
 A fog signal building was added and both structures still stand today.

 During the operation of the lighthouse, 17 Keepers and 32 Assistant Keepers maintained the light.
-A list is available on this site.
 Aaron Sheridan was one of the Lighthouse Keepers and the first one to be in charge of the current lighthouse.
 Learn about Aaron, his family, and his tragic death while he was the Keeper.
-For more information on the lighthouse, browse Terry Pepper's web site.
+For more information on the lighthouse, browse Terry Pepper's website.
 The U.S. Coast Guard abandoned the light station in 1958.

 Visit Michigan Lighthouses for a listing of all lighthouses in Michigan.